microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 As the entire command palette will be a native XAML element, it'll automatically be hooked up to the UIA tree, allowing for screen readers to naturally find it.
- * When the palette is opened, it will automatically recieve focus.
+ * When the palette is opened, it will automatically receive focus.
  * The terminal panes will not be able to be interacted with while the palette is open, which will help keep the UIA tree simple while the palette is open.